 Look Beyond Google

 People search on many platforms.
-YouTube, for example, is a major search engine where users often use conversational queries.
+YouTube is a major search engine where users often use conversational queries.
 Targeting platform-specific long-tail phrases can uncover angles you’d miss by focusing only on web search.
 Use platform tools and analytics to find those opportunities.

 Analyzing and Prioritizing Your Keyword List